 The frequency varies with the type of scalp.
 Most people apply it twice a month.
 However, even once a month is enough for people with a sensitive scalp.

 You should note that this is purely based on anecdotal evidence.
 It is best to consult your doctor to figure out the frequency that suits your scalp.
+Also, some of these ingredients may cause allergic reactions in some people.
+Therefore, always do a patch test before applying these remedies.

 How To Apply Scalp Scrubs